G-Research/spark-dgraph-connector/README.md

 which serves as an orthogonal partitioning.
 Without predicate partitioning, `uid` partitioning induces Dgraph cluster internal communication across the groups.

+The uid partitioning is based on top of a predicate partitioning.
+With none defined a singleton partitioning is used.
+The number of uids of each underlying partition has to be estimated.
+Once the number of uids is estimated, the partition can further be split into ranges of that uid space.

 The space of existing `uids` is split into ranges of `N` `uids` per partition.
 The `N` defaults to `1000` and can be configured via `dgraph.partitioner.uidRange.uidsPerPartition`.
 The `uid`s are allocated to partitions in ascending order.
-If vertice size is skewed and a function of `uid`, then partitions will be skewed as well.
+If vertex size is skewed and a function of `uid`, then partitions will be skewed as well.

+The estimator can be selected with the `dgraph.partitioner.uidRange.estimator` option.
+These estimators are available:

+##### Cluster MaxLeaseId

+The Dgraph cluster [maintains a maxLeaseId](https://dgraph.io/docs/deploy/#more-about-state-endpoint), which is the largest possible uid.
+It grows as new uids are added to the cluster, so it serves as an upper estimate of the actual largest uid.
+Compared to the count estimator it is very cheap to retrieve this value.
+This estimator can be selected with the `maxLeaseId` value.

+##### Count Uid Estimator

+This estimator counts the distinct uids within each underlying partition first.
+With many or large predicate partitions, this can become expensive.
+The estimator is the default estimator for uid partitioning and can be selected with the `count` value.

 #### Partitioning by Predicates